Discrete and Continuous Difference of Submodular Minimization: Difference of Submodular functions

 The objective in these QPs has a natural DS decomposition $F = G - H$, with $G(x) = x^\top Q^- x + c^\top x$ and $H(x) = x^\top (- Q^+) x$, where $Q^- = \min\{Q, 0\}$ and $Q^+ = \max\{Q, 0\}$.
 By \cref{prop:1st2ndOrderSub}-\ref{itm:2ndOrder}, $G$ and $H$ are submodular, since $c^\top x$ is modular.
 When $\X$ is continuous, these QPs can also be written as DC programs, but this requires computing the minimum eigenvalue of $Q$.

-\paragraph{Sparse Learning} Optimization problems of the form $\min_{x \in \mathcal{X}} \ell(x) + \lambda \|x\|_q^q$, where $q \in [0, 1)$, $\lambda \geq 0$, and $\ell$ is a smooth function, arise in sparse learning, where the goal is to learn a \emph{sparse} parameter vector from data.
+\paragraph{Sparse Learning} \looseness=-1 Optimization problems of the form $\min_{x \in \mathcal{X}} \ell(x) + \lambda \|x\|_q^q$, where $q \in [0, 1)$, $\lambda \geq 0$, and $\ell$ is a smooth function, arise in sparse learning, where the goal is to learn a \emph{sparse} parameter vector from data.
 There, the loss $\ell$ is often smooth and convex (e.g., square or logistic loss), and the non-convex regularizer $\|x\|_q^q$ promotes sparsity.
 The domain is often unbounded so $\X$ can be set to $\|x\|_\infty \leq R$ for some $R \geq 0$, or $\X \subseteq \Z^n$ as in the integer compressed sensing problems we consider in \cref{sec:ICS}.
-Using $q < 1$ makes the problem NP-Hard, even for continuous $\X$, but can be preferable to the convex $\ell_1$-norm, as it leads to fewer biasing artifacts \citep{Fan2001}.
+Using $q < 1$ makes the problem NP-Hard, even for continuous $\X$ \citep{chen2017strong}, \mtodo{Technically \citep{chen2017strong} shows NP-Hardness for unconstrained case.
+But it should be easy to show that this is still the case with box constraints} but can be preferable to the convex $\ell_1$-norm, as it leads to fewer biasing artifacts \citep{Fan2001}.

 Note that the regularizer $\|x\|_q^q$ is modular since it is separable.
 Hence, these problems are instances of Problem \eqref{eq:dsmin}, where a DS decomposition of $\ell$ can be obtained as in \cref{prop:LsmoothDSDecomp}.
 If $\ell(x) = \|A x - b\|_2^2$ , we can use the same decomposition as in the QPs above, i.e., $G(x) = x^\top Q^- x + c^\top x + \lambda \|x\|_q^q$ and $H(x) = x^\top (- Q^+) x$, with $Q = A^{\top}A$ and $c = -2 A^{\top} b$.
 These problems cannot be written as DC programs even when $\X$ is continuous, since $\|x\|_q^q$ is not DC, as we prove in \cref{prop:lqnormNotDC}. \looseness=-1